famijoku/thesaurus-recs/README.md

 - `default_number_of_words`: the default number of most frequent words for which to seach for synonyms in document mode (any positive integer)
 - `excluded_words`: a list of words to be excluded by default from being counted for the most frequent words in document mode (list of strings)
 - `docmode_context_window`: how many non-stopword tokens before and after each occurrence of the input word are to be used as context for WSD in document mode (any positive integer)
-- `suppress_warnings`: whether or not to suppress warnings from SpaCy about
+- `suppress_warnings`: whether or not to suppress warnings from spaCy about
     - distance calculations with empty vectors (if a synonym has no vector representation)
     - using the small model, which does not use word vectors

 ### Simple Mode:
-In simple mode, all lemmas of all synonyms of the specified word are retrieved from WordNet, their embeddings (if existent) retrieved from SpaCy, and finally output ranked by similarity[^1].
+In simple mode, all lemmas of all synonyms of the specified word are retrieved from WordNet, their embeddings (if existent) retrieved from spaCy, and finally output ranked by similarity[^1].

 Options for this mode are: